What I love most about this sweet corn chowder is its golden yellow hue and full sweet taste of fresh corn just off the

-Technique Note The amount of flour specified here is just enough to produce a barely thickened soup base, which is my maximum for this volume of soup.
+Technique Note The amount of flour specified here is just enough to produce a lightly thickened soup base, which is my maximum for this volume of soup.
 Overly thickened chowders are a blight on the soup world!
 Nevertheless, if you want a chowder with a little more body, you can add an additional 2 tablespoons of flour at Step 6.

 Quantity Note This makes a large batch of soup, but it’s even better after a day or two mellowing in the fridge.
 Even with only 2 to 3 folks in the house, this bisque never lasts beyond day three.

 4 tablespoons unsalted butter